apereo/apereo.github.io/_posts/cas/2016-10-19-mfacas5-extcfg.md

 }
 ```

+We simply register our trigger as a Spring `@Bean` and simply add it to the
+chain of event resolvers that kick into action as part of CAS authentication machinery.

+# So...

 Note that:

 - You are really not doing anything *custom*.
 All CAS triggers behave in the same exact way when
 they attempt to resolve the next event.
 - The API is completely oblivious to multifactor authentication; all it cares about is finding the next event in the chain in a very generic way.
-Our custom implementation of course makes the next event be concerned about MFA but in theory we could have resolved the next event to be `hello-world` and CAS would not have cared, as long the next event is available and registered in CAS webflows.
+Our custom implementation of course makes the next event be concerned about MFA but in theory we could have resolved the next event to be `hello-world` and CAS would not have cared.

 Happy Coding!